Toonami: 2019–present: T.O.M. 6 era

+Some of the shows that recently aired on Toonami Rewind, such as Sailor Moon and Naruto, now carried over to Toonami on Saturday nights starting January 11 and 25, respectively.
+On February 27, it was announced that Lazarus would premiere on April 5 at midnight on the block and, hours later, on TV Tokyo in Japan.
+On April 11, 2025, it was announced that Toonami would broadcast a music video film titled Ginger Root's Shinbangumi on April 26, with Sailor Moon being pre-empted for one week due to the program.
+On April 25, 2025, it was announced that Bleach: Thousand-Year Blood War and Blue Exorcist: Kyoto Saga would debut on the block beginning on May 17, 2025.
+On June 5, 2025, it was announced that Dragon Ball Daima would be premiering on the block on June 14, 2025 at 12:30 AM.
+On July 11, 2025, it was announced that Dandadan would be premiering on the block on July 26 at 12:30 AM.
+On that day, a new Toonami logo debuted, with no tie-in T.I.E.
+On August 8, 2025, it was announced that Blue Exorcist: Shimane Illuminati Saga would premiere on the block beginning on August 23, 2025.
+On October 25, 2025, it was announced that Blue Exorcist: Beyond the Snow Saga and Mashle: Magic and Muscles - The Divine Visionary Candidate Exam Arc would premiere on the block beginning on November 8, 2025.

 Online video services

 Toonami Reactor

 On March 26, 2001, Cartoon Network launched Toonami Reactor, their first online streaming video service.
 The three-month service featured streaming episodes from Dragon Ball Z and Star Blazers, the latter of which was an online-exclusive series.
-Editorial content was provided by the now-defunct Animerica Magazine, published by VIZ Media.
+Editorial content was provided by the now-defunct Animerica Magazine, published by Viz Media.
 After the three-month "trial run" was over, Cartoon Network took it offline and completely revamped it.

 On November 14, 2001, Cartoon Network relaunched Toonami Reactor with all online-exclusive programs such as Star Blazers, Patlabor: The TV Series, Harlock Saga, and Record of Lodoss War, as well as videos from Daft Punk and Toonami-themed games.
-In the summer of 2002, Toonami Reactor was revamped again under the Adult Swim aegis and, in a joint venture with VIZ's Weekly Shonen Jump, programmed it as "Adult Swim Pipeline."
-It featured episodes and/or manga chapters from One Piece, Naruto, Shaman King, Yu Yu Hakusho, and Sand Land.
+In the summer of 2002, Toonami Reactor was revamped again under the Adult Swim aegis and, in a joint venture with Viz's Weekly Shonen Jump, programmed it as "Adult Swim Pipeline."
+It featured episodes and/or manga chapters from One Piece, Naruto, Shaman King, YuYu Hakusho, and Sand Land.